 Lieutenant Garrett has worked for the Tehama County Sheriff’s Office since 1998.
 Prior to working for Tehama County, he worked for the Shasta County Sheriff’s Office as a Boating Safety Officer.

 Past assignments have included; Jail, Patrol, Civil, Boating, DARE Instructor, Marijuana Eradication Team, Narcotics Agent for the Tehama Interagency Drug Enforcement (TIDE) Task Force, and Investigations Divisions.
-He has been a Jail Training Officer, Field Training Officer, and Shift Supervisor.
+He has been a Jail Training Officer, Field Training Officer, and Patrol Sergeant.

-Detective Garrett loves hunting and spending time with his family.
+Lieutenant Garrett loves to hunt and spend time with his family.